-Once all of the planning is comprehensively finished, you can begin to physically design and configure the test environment and arrange the tools and resources needed.
+Once all of the planning is comprehensively finished, you can begin to physically design and configure the test environment and arrange the tools and resources needed, including test data management.

 Then, create the performance tests according to the design, ready for them to begin running.

 This is the point where the performance test will be executed.
-It is important that you monitor the process as it goes along and create logs documenting KPIs throughout.
+It is important that you monitor the process as it goes along and creates logs documenting KPIs throughout.

 6. Analyse and retest

-Consolidate the results and begin the analyzation process.
+Consolidate the results and begin the analysis process.